ItiMaker

 Afternoon: Badaguan Villas & No.1 Bathing Beach (14:45-17:20)

 After lunch, ride to Badaguan, the leafy district known for European-style villas, plane trees, and quiet lanes named after historic passes.
 The useful walking zone sits around Huanghai Road, Zhengyangguan Road, and Shanhaiguan Road.
-From the brewery area, the trip is roughly 5-7 km and usually takes 20-35 minutes by car.
+This is the day's longest cross-city hop, so check live road traffic before choosing between car and metro.

 Badaguan is not a single-ticket attraction.
-The lanes are free, but individual villas may charge separate admission when open.
-Huashi Building is the best-known stop and usually costs a small ticket, often around CNY 8-15.
-Keep the walk selective: choose two or three lanes, photograph the villas from the public roads, then continue toward the water.
+The public lanes are open to walk, but individual villas may have their own admission and opening arrangements.
+Huashi Building is the best-known stop.
+Keep the walk selective: choose two or three lanes, photograph the villas from public roads, then continue toward the water.

 No.1 Bathing Beach is a practical add-on because it sits beside Badaguan and gives the itinerary a true coastal break.
 Swimming is seasonal, with the most active beach period in July and August.
 Outside summer, treat it as a 30-minute shoreline walk.
 For more beach detail, use the No.1 Bathing Beach guide.